 Hardness Range: 3 - 20 dGH - The Lemon Tetra is best kept at the lower range as it will lose color at a higher dGH.

 Water Movement: Moderate

 Water Region: All - These fish will swim in all areas of the aquarium.

 The Lemon Tetra is ideal for a community aquarium with other peaceful fish.
-They can be kept in large schools and will do best if kept in a school of at least 6 individuals.
-Tetras can be easily spooked into hiding so situate the tank appropriately.
+They can be kept in large schools and will do best in a school of at least 6 individuals.
+Tetras can be easily spooked into hiding, so situate the tank appropriately.

 Same species - conspecifics: Yes - Keep a minimum school of 6, but more are better.